Newton's Method for Global Free Flight Trajectory Optimization: Introduction

 In \cite{BorndoerferDaneckerWeiser2021, BorndoerferDaneckerWeiser2022a, BorndoerferDaneckerWeiser2022b} a deterministic two-stage algorithm was proposed that combines discrete and continuous optimization in order to find a globally optimal solution to the free flight trajectory optimization problem.
 With this approach the exponential complexity of other branch and bound based algorithms is circumvented.

-The discrete optimization stage involves the creation of a locally densely connected digraph of certain density characterized by node spacing $h$ and connectivity length $\ell$ and the enumeration of shortest simple paths on this graph using Yen's algorithm \cite{Yen1971}.
-Doing so, the space of feasible trajectories is sampled evenly and analyzed efficiently.
-Promising paths serve as initial guesses for a subsequent refinement stage in which a continuous solution to the problem is calculated up to the desired accuracy.
+The primary objective of the first stage is to obtain a finite sample in a systematic manner that adequately covers the search space.
+This deterministic approach eliminates the potential for infinite runtime, which may occur when using stochastic global optimization algorithms, such as Particle Swarm Optimization, Simulated Annealing, or Monotonic Basin Hopping \cite{Locatelli2002,CassioliEtAl2013,AddisEtAl2011,BonyadiMichalewicz2017}. \\ One approach is to create a locally dense directed graph with a specific density determined by the node spacing $h$ and connectivity length $\ell$, thereby implicitly defining the sample.
+The instances can then be selected in order of quality by applying Yen's algorithm \cite{Yen1971} to calculate the k\textsuperscript{th} shortest paths. \\ Promising paths serve as initial guesses for a subsequent refinement stage in which a continuous solution to the problem is calculated up to the desired accuracy.

+Analytical evidence and numerical experiments have demonstrated that the new hybrid algorithm has a time complexity of $\bigO(\ell^{-1})$, making it superior to the conventional purely discrete approach, which has a time complexity of $\bigO(\ell^{-6})$ \cite{BorndoerferDaneckerWeiser2021}.
+In this context, $\ell$ refers to the maximum arc length in a graph and the discretization length in a continuous optimization scenario.
+Thus, $\ell^{-1}$ serves as a comparable metric for the precision of the solution.

 The present paper is concerned with the second stage.
 One way to generate a continuous solution is to apply Newton's method to the first order necessary conditions (the KKT-conditions) -- an approach commonly referred to as Newton-KKT or Sequential Quadratic Programming (SQP) (see e.g., \cite{NocedalWright2006}).
 It is now shown that there is a quantifiable domain around a global optimum such that Newton-KKT converges if initialized accordingly.